zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

-[LevelDB](http://leveldb.googlecode.com/svn/trunk/doc/impl.html) is a Google sponsored open source project that has been incorporated into an Erlang application and integrated into Riakfor storage of key/value information on disk.
+[LevelDB](http://leveldb.googlecode.com/svn/trunk/doc/impl.html) is a Google sponsored open source project that has been incorporated into an Erlang application and integrated into Riak for storage of key/value information on disk.
 The implementation of LevelDB is similar in spirit to the representation of a single Bigtable tablet (section 5.3).